doguyaras/Blood-Donation-System-Website/README.md

 # Blood-Donation-System-Website
 Blood Donation System Website

-In this project, I collaborated with my teammates to design a mini blood donation website to reinforce what I learned in my Web Programming course at school.
+I have designed a website to raise awareness about blood donation and facilitate the blood donation process.
+I developed the website using Html, CSS, JavaScript, and ASP.NET MVC technologies.